 This course will require a weekly 2-hour synchronous-remote lecture and a 1⁄2-hour synchronous-remote seminar.
-It will include lectures, readings, Discussion Board postings and responses on the readings, an oral class-presentation, impact summaries, and an integrative project.
+It will include lectures, readings, Discussion Forum posts and responses on the readings, a class presentation, two impact summaries (short papers), and an integrative project.